pydata/xarray/doc/user-guide/indexing.rst

     ds.loc[dict(latitude=47.25, longitude=[11.25, 12])] = new_dat
     ds["u"]

-The dimensions can differ between the variables in the dataset, but all variables need to possess at least the dimensions specified in the indexer dictionary.
+The dimensions can differ between the variables in the dataset, but all variables need to have at least the dimensions specified in the indexer dictionary.
 The new values must be either a scalar, a :py:class:`DataArray` or a :py:class:`Dataset` itself that contains all variables that also appear in the dataset to be modified.

 .. _more_advanced_indexing: